 She stood when she saw me walking towards her.
 We hugged each other, then sat down.
 She forced a smile and went right into what she had to say.
 It wasn’t easy for her to tell me Giant Church Inc had changed the rules.
 Those who did not attend the church could no longer be part of small groups, and since we’d left four months earlier, my daughters and I would not be allowed to workout with the ladies’ Spartan group of Giant Church Inc.

 She tried to explain the reason for the change, but struggled to make it clear.
 Something about the danger of conflicting beliefs.
-The only thing she knew; the leaders said it had to be this way.
+The only thing she knew was that the leaders said it had to be this way.
 I held back my tears, until I saw hers.
 We hugged each other again and she said we’d talk soon.

 I sat in my car, composed myself, and wiped the mascara from under my eyes.
 How do I tell my fifteen year old daughter she can no longer run in the park with the ladies from Giant Church Inc?
 How will this make sense to her?
 It didn’t make sense to me.